koenzhao/free_link_downloader/README.md

-# 🔗 Free Link Downloader
+# 🔗 Free Link Downloader - Chrome Extension

+> [!NOTE]
+> This extension was written by LLM (Claude4 in Cursor).
+The chat file can be found in the `chat` folder.

 A powerful Chrome extension that finds and downloads all files from any webpage with one click.
 Perfect for bulk downloading documents, images, archives, and more.